AlexZeitler/http.js/README.md

     $ node server/app.js

-Before running the tests for the first time, you need to install the dependencies.
+Before running the tests for the first time, you need to install the dependencies of the Node.js application.
 For that go to the `server` folder and run:

     $ npm install